 The e-mail not only confirms your appointment but gives you a lot of background information that thanks to reading this blog, you will already know.

-Take the elevator up to the 28th floor.
+Take the elevator up to the required floor.
 Go through security.
 Take a queue number at the desk.
 Finally, file your application when your number is called.